Sweet Home (video game): Plot

-Development and release
+Development

 The director of the film, Kiyoshi Kurosawa, supervised the game's production.

 Sweet Home was developed by Capcom and directed by Tokuro Fujiwara.
 He had previously directed Ghosts 'n Goblins (1985) and worked on titles such as Commando (1985), Bionic Commando (1987), Mega Man 2 (1988), and Strider (1989).
 Sweet Home was one of his first console game projects after working primarily on arcade games.
-At times he was frustrated by the Nintendo Entertainment System (Famicom)'s graphics limitations.
+At times he was frustrated by the Family Computer's graphics limitations.

 The game is based on the 1989 film of the same name.
 Juzo Itami, the film's executive producer, and Kiyoshi Kurosawa, its director, served as the game's producer and supervisor respectively.
 Fujiwara took a tour of the film studio to gather ideas to build the game.
 Kurosawa told Fujiwara to not concern himself with following the movie exactly.
 Some of the items Fujiwara wanted to include in his game were ultimately left out because they did not match the atmosphere of the film.
 The game's plot ended up diverging somewhat from the film's.
 It was unprecedented at the time for a video game to expand on a film's narrative in this way.